-Port wine is one of the best known wines of the world and it`s also produced in one of the most beautiful countries of Europe: Portugal.
+Port wine is famous to be one of the best wines of the world and it’s also from one of the most beautiful countries of Europe: Portugal.
 With warm weather and a culture so rich, Portugal leaves everyone who visits wanting to live there forever.

 Porto is the second biggest city in Portugal and a world heritage site by UNESCO.
 Located in the north of the country along Douro river, Porto has many architectural highlights and beautiful churches from Roman times.

-Although named by a city, it is not in Porto that the famous wine is produced.
-The Port wine comes from the valley of Douro, an area surrounded by the river Douro.
-A place known for centuries as wine producers (since Roman times).
+Although it has its name from a city, it is not in Porto that the famous wine is produced.
+The Port wine comes from the valley of Douro, an area near the river Douro.
+A place notable for centuries as wine producers (since Roman times).

-Douro Valley is a mountain area with amazing views and their very own way to produce the grapes, that when blended with the soil and their minerals give Port wine a drink with extremely rich and deep flavour.
+Douro Valley is a mountain area with amazing views and their very own way to produce the grapes, that together with the soil and their minerals give Port wine a drink with extremely rich and deep flavour.

 There are several vineyards in Douro Valley due to the popularity of the Port Wine.
 However, one never needs to worry about the quality: the vineyards have extremely high standards to produce the Port wine.